marshyski/cosmodrome/README.md

 *Abstracting Data from Stacks*
 ----------------------------
 This project makes it easier to get non-secret environmental/common metadata, or host tags for scripts, builds and deployments.
-Making scripting easier removing logic for environmental awareness based on first two/three IP octets, hostname and closet match of a hostname.
+Making scripting easier removing logic for environmental awareness based on first two/three IP octets, hostname and closest match of a hostname.

 Example lookup: